Site menu:

 Deirdre McGrath Mackey Perpetual Trophy

-2008 Olivia McDonald
+2008 Winner Olivia McDonald

 Louth County Board Athlete of the Year awards